SKOG250 Forest Management - Interdisciplinary Analysis

 The students should develop their abilities for practical application of planning problems faced in a forest enterprise

 Practical and problem-based exercises based on data collection from a forest enterprise.
-Results from exercises are presented in reports and orally in field.
-The students work in groups settled by the course responsible.

 The syllabus is announced when the course starts up.

 SKOG205, SKOG210, SKOG220, SKOG230, and SKOG240; or equivalent.

 Exercises are labour intensive.
 Course work is considerably more than normal workload for a 4 week course.